AnotherOverEducatedFailedDevDoinQA/wdio-dockerized-selenium-service/README.md

 ### enabled
 Whether this service should be used or not.
 It's useful at times to disable it when running locally, or only enable it when running it as part of ci.

+Default: `true`

+#### Example
-Personally I have used `yargs` package and setup a flag to enable it only when needed:
+Personally I have used `yargs` package and setup a flag to enable it only when needed.
+Update `wdio.conf.js` with

 ```
 dockerizedSeleniumArgs: {